Code Graph Renso Subscribe

 Install

-Use your usual package manager.
-Each one drops two binaries on your PATH: code_graph (CLI) and code_graph-mcp (MCP server).
+Use the script installer.
+It installs two commands on your PATH: code_graph (CLI) and code_graph-mcp (MCP server).

 First rebuild